predictive-technology-laboratory/sensus/DocFX/articles/adaptive-surveys.md

 1. Add a NuGet reference to [the Sensus package](https://www.nuget.org/packages/Sensus).

-1. Add a new class that implements the `IScriptProbeAgent` interface.
+1. Add a new class that implements the <xref:Sensus.Probes.User.Scripts.IScriptProbeAgent> interface.
 Implement all abstract methods.

 1. Build the library project, and upload the resulting .dll to a web-accessible URL.
 A convenient